 For more information, call Patrick Rocha, (713) 926-9491

-Casa Phoenix is a residential treatment center for boys, ages 13-17.
-Located on AAMA’s main campus at 6001 Gulf Freeway, Casa Phoenix is licensed for 20 individuals.
+Casa Phoenix is a residential treatment center for boys, ages 13-17 who have substance use disorders.
+Located at 6001 Gulf Freeway, Casa Phoenix is licensed for 20 individuals.
 While in residence, boys attend AAMA’s Sanchez Charter School.
 Casa Phoenix is integrated with an outpatient counseling component that serves as an aftercare program.

 For more information, call Linda Garcia, (713) 929-2454